G-Research/astral/README.md

 "username" option with user test/test.
 (That is the username/pw configured by the rails tests.)

-When thata succeeds, you should see something like the following in the cli:
+When that succeeds, you should see something like the following in the cli:
 ```
 Success!
 You are now authenticated
 .
-.
-.
 identity_policies    ["test@example.com"]
 .
 .
-.
 ```

-Note that "identity_policies" is "test@example.com", which is the policy we created for this user.
+Note that "identity_policies" includes "test@example.com", which is the policy we created for this user.

-To make it work smoothly with the browser, you should add the following to the /etc/hosts file on your host:
+To make this work smoothly with the browser, you should add the following to the /etc/hosts file on your host:

 ```